AbhiPawar5/Sentiment-Analysis-API/README.md

 ## API URL
 Try this API on : https://vast-river-42197.herokuapp.com/api
+#### NOTE : The app is currently stopped due to change in Heroku's free tier policy.
+I am planning to deploy this app on another free tier soon.
+Thanks

 ### Running on your station
 Recommend using [Anaconda](https://www.anaconda.com/distribution/).
 Anaconda does not come with Flask/Requests, so you will need to install those seperately.